 Summary

 After twenty-five years of advising enterprises on Microsoft licensing, I've watched the software giant systematically dismantle the traditional Enterprise Agreement model.
-What began as whispers in partner channels has become a full-scale transformation that's catching many organisations off guard.
+Partner channels have been buzzing about this for years, but most enterprises only noticed when their own renewals got complicated.

 Having negotiated hundreds of these transitions, I can tell you that the wrong choice typically costs enterprises 15-30% more annually while introducing new complexities that most IT teams aren't prepared for.
 The good news?
 With proper planning and negotiation, you can often achieve better outcomes than your old EA ever delivered.